-Please consider your answers in the context of Maryland's commitment to achieve the goals of the Triple Aim1 and its aspiration to bring health care spending under a total cost of care model beginning in 2019.
+Please consider your answers in the context of Maryland's commitment to achieve the goals of the Triple Aim and its aspiration to bring health care spending under a total cost of care model beginning in 2019.
 Please provide a brief explanation of the basis for your position(s) in each area of inquiry beginning with the overarching question regarding continuation of FASF CON regulation.
 All responses will be part of the Maryland Health Care Commission's public record for the CON Workgroup.

-- CON regulation of FASFs should be eliminated.
-[If you chose this option, many of the questions listed below will be moot, given that their context is one in which CON regulation would continue to exist.
-However, please respond to Questions 12 and 13.] - □ CON regulation of FASFs should be reformed. - □ CON regulation of FASFs should, in general, be maintained in its current form.
+Need for CON Regulation Which of these options best fits your view of FASF CON regulation?
+CON regulation of FASFs should be eliminated.
+[If you chose this option, many of the questions listed below will be moot, given that their context is one in which COI regulation would continue to exist.
+However, please respond to Questions 12 and 13.] ☐ CON regulation of FASFs should be reformed. ☐ CON regulation of FASFs should, in general, be maintained in its current form.